 Surprisingly, for many companies these elements are either missing or not working as expected.

-By clicking on each item, you’ll be taken to a short, incisive article to gain a greater understanding of these issues, keeping companies from executing their strategies.
+By clicking on each item, you’ll be taken to a short, incisive article to gain a greater understanding of these issues, that keep companies from executing their strategies.

-To learn more about strategic execution and the various means available, view our white paper: “Strategic Execution: Mastering The Challenges.”
+To learn more about strategic execution, our model, and the various means available, view our publications and visit us at Strategy Execution.

 The Economist Intelligence Unit, Why Good Strategies Fail: Lessons For The C-Suite, March 2013